sharetribe/flex-docs/src/docs/cookbook-social-logins-and-sso/enable-facebook-login/index.md

 ![Facebook login settings](fb-login-settings.png 'Facebook login settings')

 23. Click "Save Changes".
-24. Your Facebook App is now ready for development.
+24. Your Facebook app is now ready for development.
 Note that while the app is in development mode only you and other app admins can use it to log in.
 When you are ready to take the app live, turn the top switch from "In development" to "Live" in the top bar.
 Confirm the